Boxode/.github/CODE_OF_CONDUCT_EN.md

 # Visual Tradex Open Source - Code of Conduct (EN)

-This project has adopted the open source code of conduct of Visual TradeCodex
+This project has adopted the open source code of conduct of Visual Tradex

 ----